rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/virtualization-modes.rst

 In general, PVHVM offers better performance than PV, especially for disk and network IO, but is not well supported in Linux operating systems with a kernel version earlier than 2.6.36.
-The availability of PV and PVHVM images in the Rackspace Cloud is determined by the effectiveness of each virtualization mode for that particular operating system.
+The availability of PV and PVHVM images in the Rackspace cloud is determined by the effectiveness of each virtualization mode for that particular operating system.

 If both PV and PVHVM options are available for the operating system that